Neuronium: History

 In 1980, Neuronium released the album Digital Dream, with the participance of guitarist Santi Picó on their own label Neuronium Records.
 Musician and producer Klaus Schulze made a remix of the album free of charge, but Neuronium chose to release their own mix of the album because of the legal restraints.

 Neuronium collaborated with Vangelis in 1981.
-Edited recording of their performance on the Spanish television programme "Musical Express" was released under the titles In London in 1992, Separate Affair in 1996, and In London (Platinum Edition) in 2002.
+An edited recording of their performance on the Spanish television programme Musical Express was released under the titles In London in 1992, Separate Affair in 1996, and In London (Platinum Edition) in 2002.

 The Visitor (1981) and Chromium Echoes (1982) were the last albums recorded with Carlos Guirao.
-At the same time as those two albums were released, solo albums by Michel Huygen (Absence of Reality) and Carlos Guirao (Revelation) were published.
-Thereafter, Huygen became the only constant member of Neuronium, with occasional collaborations of guitarist Santi Picó.
-From that time distinction between solo music by Michel Huygen and Neuronium music became formal.
+At the same time as those two albums were released, Michel Huygen and Carlos Guirao released the solo albums Absence of Reality and Revelation, respectively.
+Thereafter, Huygen became the only constant member of Neuronium, with occasional collaborations from guitarist Santi Picó.